gamondue/ForeignWords/README.md

 ForeignWords
 ============

-A game to learn English verbs
+A game to learn English verbs.
+Easily adaptable to new languages.